 - Enter the Service Account details into the configuration settings.
 Please click here to see how to set this up.

-- Once the Service account is set up to get the Service email go to Credentials > Manage Service Account then 'View Client ID'.
+- Once the Service account is set up to get the Service email, go to Credentials > Manage Service Account in the Google Admin console, and then 'View Client ID'.

 - Setup your destination platform.
-Instructions are available for G Suite, Google Vault, Microsoft Exchange or Office 365 and Exchange Online Archives.
+Instructions are available for Google Workspace, Google Vault, Microsoft Exchange or Office 365 and Exchange Online Archives.

-- Test the configuration using the configuration test tool, available at ‘Tools->Check Connections’.
-See this article for more information about the connection test tool.
+- Select Next to test the configuration using the connection test tool.
 You will also need to complete the settings for the destination platform before running this test.
 If any problems are encountered with the connection test, please examine the error and make the adjustments to your configuration settings.

 - Start your migration